e4och/js-101/README.md

 ### Event Listener which only runs once

-We might sometimes want to listen for an event only once, and after that we do not want the event listener to listen anymore.
-To achieve that we can give in a third parameter to the **`.eventListener()`** method.
+We might sometimes want to listen to an event only once, and after that, we do not need the event listener to function anymore.
+To perform that, we can give it  a third parameter to the **`.eventListener()`** method.

 ```jsx
 <button style="margin: 30% 50%;" id="button">CLICK ME</button>